discourse/prometheus_exporter/README.md

 This allows you to completely replace the collector logic.

-First, define a custom collector, it is critical you inherit off `PrometheusExporter::Server::Collector`, also it is critical you have custom implementations for #process and #prometheus_metrics_text
+First, define a custom collector.
+It is important that you inherit off `PrometheusExporter::Server::CollectorBase` and have custom implementations for `#process` and `#prometheus_metrics_text` methods.

 ```ruby
 class MyCustomCollector < PrometheusExporter::Server::CollectorBase